UEFA coefficient: Men's club coefficient

 Introduced first in 1990 with various calculation principles applied throughout the years, currently the club coefficient is either the sum of the points earned by the club in the UEFA Champions League, UEFA Europa League and UEFA Conference League over the previous five seasons or 20% of the club's association coefficient over the same period, whichever coefficient is higher.
 This ranking is used by UEFA to determine a club's seeding in club competition draws, including the qualifying and group stages of the FIFA Club World Cup, UEFA Champions League, UEFA Europa League, UEFA Conference League.

 The clubs receive two points for a win, one point for a draw, and no points for a defeat in games of the main stages of the Champions League, Europa League and Conference League.
 Results determined after extra-time are included in this method, however results determined after penalty shoot-outs are not (the result is considered a draw).
 Bonus points for entering the Europa League or Conference League group stage / league phase are not additional to win/draw points; they provide a minimum points allowance for participating clubs, whereas bonus points for entering the Champions League group stage / league phase (and those for qualifying to the knockout stage) are additional to win/draw points.

 Qualifying round results are only taken into account if the club is eliminated in one of the rounds (see table below).
 Otherwise, the qualifying round results are taken into account only for the calculation of the association's coefficient and are halved.
 The clubs do not receive any points for elimination in the Champions League or Europa League qualifying because those clubs move to the Europa League and/or Conference League and receive points from participation in that competition.

 Current club ranking

-The ranking below takes into account of each club's performance in European competitions from 2021–22 to 2025–26, with the 2025–26 season currently taking place.
+The ranking below takes into account of each club's performance in European competitions from 2022–23 to 2026–27, with the 2026–27 season underway.

-The top 25 clubs as of 6 November 2025 are as follows.
+The top 25 clubs as of 17 September 2026 are as follows.